 From Rock Hill, we drove about 20 minutes from our Cambria hotel over to Fort Mill.
 We stopped on the way to see a famous hot sauce store and pick up some iced coffee to refuel for our afternoon and evening.

-Afterwards, we headed to the Courtyard Marriott at Kingsley for the rest of our weekend.
-We parked the car and walked to the wonderful restaurants from there, all just steps away from our evening accommodations.
+Afterward, we headed to the Courtyard Marriott at Kingsley for the rest of our weekend.
+We parked the car and walked to the wonderful restaurants from there, all steps away from our evening accommodations.

 A Stop at Fort Mills’ Main Street